grgiri/grgiri/README.md

 # Hello, I'm G R Giri Sesha Sai! 👋

-I'm a passionate data enthusiast with a strong foundation in SQL, MySQL, Python, Machine Learning, PowerBI, Data Visualization, Statistics, and Data Analytics.
+I'm a passionate data enthusiast with a strong foundation in SQL, MySQL, Python, MS Excel, VBA-Macros , PowerBI, Data Visualization, Statistics, Machine Learning and Data Analytics.
 With a keen interest in unraveling insights from data and leveraging them to solve real-world problems, I continuously seek to grow, learn, and contribute to the field of data science.

 ## 📚 Education